chr1swallace/chr1swallace.github.io/1group.md

 <div style="float:left;margin:0 5px 0 0;" markdown="1">
 ![portait]({{ "/assets/Jennifer_small.jpg" }})
 </div>
 Jenn Asimit is a senior investigator statistician with an interest in statistical methodology development for the analysis of multiple traits, as well as fine-mapping and rare variant association approaches.
 She recently held a MRC Methodology Research fellowship at the Sanger institute and has developed several methods and software for rare variant association analyses and the overlap analysis of traits.

+<p>{% render_orcid 0000-0002-4857-2249 %}</p>

 <div style="clear:both"></div>